Okay, okay—maybe I’m getting ahead of myself.

 Formatting Differences Between Tategaki and Yokogaki

-Besides the aforementioned dissimilarities in orientation and order, there are few other minor quirks between the two.
+Besides the aforementioned dissimilarities in orientation and order, there are a few other minor quirks that set the two apart.

 In yokogaki, punctuation is placed horizontally adjacent to the characters, just as in English.
 But in tategaki it’s placed below, even something as small as a comma.
 Additionally, the chouon mark (ー), which represents a long vowel sound, changes from a horizontal line in yokogaki to a vertical one in tategaki.

 Furigana (振り仮名/ふりがな) are small hiragana characters written along with kanji to indicate that logogram’s pronunciation.
 These are often used in children’s and young adult’s books to help them learn kanji, as well as other texts like newspapers for uncommon kanji.
 In tategaki format, the furigana are written to the right of the kanji, whereas in yokogaki they’re placed above.

 In yokogaki, it’s more common for numbers to be expressed using arabic numerals, while the kanji versions are more often found in tategaki.